IkramKo/cloud_resume_planification/README.md

 ## Infrastructure
 - Set up AWS credentials for Terraform (IAM user & role with appropriate policies)
 - Configure Terraform to use those credentials
-- Use Terraform to deploy a single public s3 bucket on AWS with the appropriate policy
+- Use Terraform to deploy a single private s3 bucket on AWS with the appropriate policy

 ## Deployment
 - Use Terraform to clone the portfolio from github into s3 bucket